AkshandraSingh/motivationReminder/README.md

 ## Features

 - Simple and intuitive user interface
-- Quick and easy email subscription process
+- Quick and easy email By Clik on Button
 - Backend powered by Node.js to handle email sending
 - Secure data management for user privacy
 - An inspiring collection of motivational lines